LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 ### 1.1 Purpose

-Raccoon for Lemmy was designed with three goals in mind: on the one side experiment and put to some stress test with a real world project Kotlin Multiplatform (KMP) and Compose multiplatform, in order to explore what could be achieved with multiplatform libraries and share as much code as possible in the `commonMain` source directory.
+Raccoon was designed with three goals in mind: on the one side experiment and put to some stress test with a real world project Kotlin Multiplatform (KMP) and Compose multiplatform, in order to explore what could be achieved with multiplatform libraries and share as much code as possible in the `commonMain` source directory.
 The Android ecosystem of Lemmy apps has many cross-platform alternatives implemented with Flutter or React, a couple of native options written in Java and just